JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

 **Validation semantics complexity** (implementation).
 Every time you make an API call and validation fails, you need likely need to start returning a _list_ of validation errors including _which_ (list index) item failed validation and how.
-This turns into one additional things the API caller must handle.
+This turns into one additional thing the API caller must handle.

 **Behaviour semantics confusion** (implementation).
 The API caller will need to read the documentation (if there is some!) to see what happens if _one_ of the